All Episodes

 Right on, we're back.

-Meeting and surpassing all audience expectations every day.
+Back we are, El Rushbo, meeting and surpassing all audience expectations every day.

-Before the Hawkeye cockeye, everything was theoretical.
+Before the Hawkeye cauckey, everything was theoretical.

 All we had to go on was polling data.

-And it led to all kinds of agendas and scenarios and and the media has to report something, 24-7 news cycles, they've got to report something.
+And it led to all kinds of agendas and scenarios.

 So they're naturally going to conflate polling data with reality, and the two are going to end up being confused.

-But then we actually have the vote, and everything that happened and was said prior to it is pretty much forgotten because an injection of hard cold reality has taken place.
+And everything that happened and was said prior to it is pretty much forgotten because an injection of hard-cold reality has taken place.

 It happened after Iowa.

-And you remember what happened after Iowa.
+And you remember what happened after Iowa?

-After Iowa, oh my God, Ted Cruz, oh my oh, Ted Crowe, geez, Ted Cruz establishment went nuts, but then they were happy because Trump didn't win.
+Establishment went nuts, but then they were happy because Trump didn't win.

-It may be true, maybe Trump is a myth.
+Maybe Trump is a myth.

 Maybe Trump isn't real.